-Each employee who receives tuition assistance shall promptly upon receipt provide to the Business Manager the grade report for the course(s) funded in whole or in part by tuition assistance.
-If an employee receives a final grade lower than a C (i.e., C-, D+, D-, or F), that grade shall be considered by the Consortium in considering any further applications for tuition assistance.
+Each employee who receives tuition assistance shall promptly upon receipt provide to the Human Resources Department the grade report for the course(s) funded in whole or in part by tuition assistance.
+If an employee receives a final grade lower than a C (i.e., C-, D+, D-, or F), that grade shall be taken into account by the Consortium in considering any further applications for tuition assistance.